joseph-x-li/old-website/_posts/2020-04-07-First-Blog-Post.md

 tags:
 ---

-This is my first blog post.
+This is my first blog post on my new website.
 I have no idea how markdown works.
 I'm not even sure how to insert an image.